herrera-ignacio/cybersecurity-handbook/certs/security+/2/README.md

 ### Data Loss Prevention (DLP)

-* Prevent sensitive information from physically or logically leaving corporate systems.
+Prevent sensitive information from physically or logically leaving corporate systems by monitoring, detecting and blocking sensitive data while in use (endpoint actions), in motion (network traffic), and at rest (data storage).

-* Designed to detect and prevent unauthorized use and transmission of confidential information.
-* Should include corporate data stored in the cloud.
-* _Network_: Content-filtering (proxy).
-* _System_: Application white-listing.
-* _Hardware_: USB blocking.
+* Logging to a centralized system.

 ### Removable Media Control